ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 end;
 ```

-This has the usual meaning, with the statements in the `begin/end` block being executed repeatedly
+The above has the usual meaning, with the statements in the `begin/end` block
-until the condition becomes false.
+being executed repeatedly until the condition becomes false.

-The body of a `begin/end` block such as the one in the `while` statement can contain one or more statements.
+The body of a `begin`/`end` block such as the one in the `while` statement can
+contain one or more statements.

 The typical computation of Celsius temperature ensues with this code: